FELT-Labs/documentation/README.md

 # What is FELT Labs?

-FELT Labs is a set of tools for running federated learning on Ocean protocol.
-Ocean protocol is a data marketplace where data owners can sell their data.
+FELT Labs is a data sciense company.
+We are providing a set of tools for doing data sciencse on private and distributed data.
+Currently we are focusing on federated learning on top of the Ocean Protocol.
+Ocean creates tools for web3 data economy.
 We allow you to pick datasets from Ocean (any number of them) and train machine learning models or run data analytics across all of them.
 We also guarantee to preserve data privacy so that individual data aren't revealed.
-The core of FELT Labs is the algorithms for running the training on data and the web application, allowing people to start the algorithms easily.
+The core of FELT Labs is our web application, allowing users to run the whole process of training seamlessly.

 ### Federated Learning & How FELT Works